Orton Gillingham Quick Facts

 with dyslexia, fellow professionals, and the public interest.

-At present (Summer, 2015) there are only thirteen schools in the United States that sport accredited Orton Gillingham training programs for their teachers.
+At present (April, 2017) there are only thirteen schools in the United States that sport accredited Orton Gillingham training programs for their teachers.
 For a fee, schools may also offer training to teachers from outside the school.

 Just 13 schools in the US have accredited OG training programs

-As long as your school or tutor is using an 'OG like' or 'OG equivalent' system it may be just fine, even if the tutor, school or program is not formally accredited, but be sure to investigate exactly what is going on in the classroom, as they may be OG in name only!
+As long as your school or tutor is using an 'OG like' or 'OG equivalent' system the instruction may be excellent, even if the tutor, school or program is not formally accredited, but be sure to investigate exactly what is going on in the classroom, as they may be OG in name only.

 For a complete list of U.S. schools for dyslexic students, including those above, click here.